 2. We can request help either through a pre-configured help message to a friend list or dispatch an official SOS to 911 emergency services in the event something serious happens.

 It wasn’t long ago that our only mechanism for such communication in remote mountain areas was done with an amateur radio (ham radio).
 Cell phone coverage is generally spotty and not something you would count on.
 Ham radio coverage is a little better; it just depends on how quickly someone would hear your distress calls over the air.
-With a SPOT receiver, I think it’s just a matter of getting to the buttons on the device to dispatch whichever resources you decide are necessary for the situation at hand (friends or EMTs).
+With a SPOT messenger, I think it’s just a matter of getting to the buttons on the device to dispatch whichever resources you decide are necessary for the situation at hand (friends or EMTs).

 SPOT vs. APRS